-"While urban growth often conjures up images of skyscrapers and fast-moving transit systems, the truth is that these emerging areas are not postcard cities."
+"While urban growth often conjures up images of shiny skyscrapers and fastmoving transit systems, the truth is that these emerging areas are not postcard cities."

-The best practices will be showcased in an innovative publication called Urban Anthologies Volume II: Addressing Informality.
-The Council will share the publication with mayors, civic institutions and business leaders through the World Economic Forum network and the Network of Global Agenda Councils.
-The publication builds on the Council's work in 2011-2012, which resulted in Urban Anthologies Volume I: Learning from Our Cities.
+Looking ahead, these best practices will be showcased in an innovatively formatted publication, called Urban Anthologies Volume II: Addressing Informality.
+The Council will share the publication with mayors, civic institutions and business leaders through the World Economic Forum network and via the Network of Global Agenda Councils.
+This publication builds on the Council's work in 2011-2012, which resulted in Urban Anthologies Volume I: Learning from Our Cities.